View Layton Cemetery in a larger map

 The cemetery is split into 3 main areas, the Christian graves run through the middle, with the Catholic graves running down the right hand side and the non-conformist on the left side as you stand at the main gate on Talbot Road.
 There is a separate Muslim section on the far left side, and situated a short distance along Westcliffe Drive is the Jewish Section.

-The cemetery is open daily for vehicle access where people cannot walk to the grave.
-You must keep to the speed limit of 10 mph as the roads are uneven.
+The cemetery is open daily for vehicle access from 08:30 am.
+The Cemetery closes at 5:00 pm in the winter (until the last Sunday in March) and 7:00 pm in the Summer (until the last Sunday in October) You must keep to the speed limit of 10 mph as the roads are uneven.

 We welcome responsible dog owners in the cemetery, providing the dog is on a lead at all times and owners abide by the law of picking up after their dog.

 Please be aware the ground on each section can be uneven and visitors must take care when walking to a grave.
-Blackpool Council accepts no liability for incidents that occur when a vehicle exceeds 10mph.
+Blackpool Council accepts no liability for incidents that occur, especially when a vehicle exceeds 10mph.

 Buildings in the Cemetery